 I have been a fan of Elizabeth Knox for some time.
 I reviewed one of her books back in Emerald City days.
 But living in New Zealand is not good for a writing career.
 Going to conventions, or doing book tours, even in Australia, can be very expensive.
 Knox hasn’t had the support from publishers or readers that she deserves.
-Her latest novel, The Absolute Book, is available only from a university press in Melbourne.
+Her latest novel, The Absolute Book, is available only from a university press in Wellington.
 Thankfully you can get an ebook, so it is not that expensive to buy if you are OK reading electronically, but you have to know where to look, and why.
 Fortunately I am here to tell you.

 The Absolute Book is the story of Taryn Cornick, the younger daughter of an upper middle-class family in England.
 Her family used to own a stately home in the Welsh Borders, but that has had to be sold because of upkeep costs.
 Her father is only a top character actor currently famous for his roles in a trilogy of fantasy movies, and a long-running fantasy TV series.
 That doesn’t earn enough.
 Stately homes are expensive.